AI Agent Index

 • Lumen models purpose-built for production code quality with benchmark-leading niche language support: trained to eliminate duplication, dead code, and unnecessary complexity with post-training for C, R, Matlab, Fortran, Verilog, and Rust.
 Lumen Outpost scores 59.3% on Niche-Bench, outperforming GPT-5.5 and Gemini 3.1 Pro.

-• UK Sovereign AI coalition partner with air-gapped deployment: assembled a coalition of leading UK defence, infrastructure, financial, healthcare, and technology leaders.
+• UK Sovereign AI coalition partner with air-gapped deployment: assembled a coalition of leading UK defense, infrastructure, financial, healthcare, and technology leaders.
 Fully air-gapped deployment with zero data egress for environments where foreign-managed servers are prohibited.

 • Flat monthly pricing without per-seat charges: Starter at $19/month and Team at $199/month cover entire teams rather than charging per developer, with Enterprise starting at $999/month with published credit allocations and transparent add-on pricing.